 The Infection Control Program is comprehensive in that it addresses detection, prevention and control of infections among residents and staff.

 - SURVEILLANCE OF INFECTIONS

 There is on-going monitoring for infections among residents and staff and subsequent documentation of infections that occur.
-Routine monitoring of residents and staff shall be performed to quickly identify signs of a communicable disease that could develop into an outbreak.
+Routine monitoring of residents and staff to quickly identify signs of a communicable disease that could develop into an outbreak.